 Steps you can take to prepare

-- Attend interview workshops run by our Careers Consultants or visiting employers throughout the academic year.
+- Attend interview workshops run by our Careers Consultants or visiting employers.

-- Watch exclusive videos on interview technique available in our secure zone – Making an impact, First impressions count, Why ask me that?
+- Watch videos available in our Job hunting resources secure zone – Making an impact and First impressions count.

 So I’ve landed an interview.
 What now?